Borrowing Materials from the Library:

 Q: How can I ask the Library to purchase a particular book or to subscribe to a certain journal?

-Our Purchase Request form is available via Everything A-Z on the Library's homepage.
+Please use our Purchase Request form.
 Once you submit the form, our Collection Development Department will review it and make a decision.
 You'll be notified as to the outcome.
 If the item you recommend is a book, your name will be listed on the order as the first person to notify once the item is available.

 Q: The Online Catalog (Virgo) says this journal issue is here in your stacks, but I can't find it.
 Now what?